paulelliott/fabrication-site/source/index.markdown

 #### Installation

-Fabrication is tested against Ruby 1.9.3, 2.0.0 and Rubinius (Ruby 1.8 compatibility ended with version 1.2.0).
+Fabrication is tested against Ruby 2.2 and above.

 To use it with Bundler, just add it to your gemfile.